 Śrī Gadādhara Paṇḍita

-[June 21, 2020 is the disappearance day of Śrī Gadādhara Paṇḍita, in Vṛndāvana, India.
+[May 11, 2021 is the appearance day of Śrī Gadādhara Paṇḍita, in Vṛndāvana, India.
 The following is an excerpt from a bhāva anuvāda of the kathā given by Śrīla Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja on his appearance day on April 17, 2010 and April 26, 2017.
 Editors’ input: Additional text has been included in square brackets to facilitate the flow of content.]

 Gadādhara Paṇḍita Gosvāmī’s father was Mādhava Miśra.
 He was born in Beleti-grāma in the Chittagong district of modern Bangladesh.
 [Gadādhara Paṇḍita lived in the village of Beleti until he was twelve and then moved with his family to Navadvīpa.]
 So our Paramagurujī, Śrī Śrīmad Bhaktisiddhānta Sarasvatī Ṭhākura, established Śrī Gadāi Gaurāṅga Maṭha there.